egel-lang/egel-lang.github.io/index.md

 at odds which each other.

-The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on a directed acyclic graph in idiomatic C++.
+The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on directed acyclic graphs in idiomatic C++.
 Combinators and the evaluation graphs are implemented with reference counted objects and most of the implementation is written with utter disregard for performance.
 That has drawbacks but it also gives a highly robust system which